kragorg/dng/chapters/2025-10-19 — Dungeons and Gardens.md

 “Leave that alone!”
 Gerhard barks.
 Whisper gives him a sly smile and tosses aside the rod.
 “Perhaps it is bait… a trap…”

 “More like just an unlucky zombie,” Kragor answers.
 “Who knows how many years it has been stuck under this rubble.
 In any case, it poses no threat.”
+Gerhard grumbles assent.

 Kragor then kneels, his eyes closed, whispering the incantation to see the world of magic.
 “Nothing in here,” he reports.
 He looks toward the door on the far side of the forge.
 “But through there… I sense several points of power.
 Transmutation, Evocation… and that other kind.
 The kind I can’t place.”